 The semi-penetrating mould or also called semi-mirror makes the upper punch enter the cavity of the die to a fixed depth.

-Normally the good face of the ceramic piece is molded in the upper part.
+Normally the good face of the ceramic piece is molded into the upper part.

 The matrix is not fixed as in the case of the penetrating mould.